davidvarga/MBeautifier/README.md

     </OperatorPaddingRule>

 The example above shows the rule for the "not equals" operator.
 The `ValueFrom` node stores the operator `~=` and the `ValueTo` node stores the expected format: the operator should be preceded and followed by a white-space character.

-All of the operator padding rules are collected dynamically, therefore adding a new node to this list then executing the `setup` command will result in that MBeautifier will replace the currently added node also.

 #### Special rules